 Future Farmers New Zealand

-Future Farmers NZ is a collective of New Zealanders passionate about ahuwhenua and guided by the principles of kaitiakitanga.
-Its members include farmers, students, professionals, and urban dwellers, all united by a shared belief in the potential of Aotearoa’s food and fibre sectors to benefit both people and the planet.
+Future Farmers NZ is a collective of New Zealanders passionate about Aotearoa's food and fibre sector.
+Its members include farmers, researchers, consultants, and entrepreneurs, all united by a shared belief in the potential of agriculture to benefit both people and the planet.

 About Our Speakers